YoungGer/resume-gy/CoursesProjects/README.md

-These are my course projects.
+These are my course projects which are related with machine learning and data science.

 | Course Name | University | Course Content | Course Projects |
 | ------|------| ------ | ------ |------ |